-At the moment of writing, a revision of [RFC 2141] is proposed, which may allow a different set of allowed characters (URN-char) in the NSS than the current URN chars (adding "&" and/or " ", whilst removing the reserved characters "%", "/", "?" and "#") [RFC2141bis].
+At the moment of writing, a revision of [RFC 2141] is proposed, which may allow a different set of allowed characters (URN-char) in the NSS than the current URN chars (adding "&" and/or "~", whilst removing the reserved characters "%", "/", "?" and "#") [RFC2141bis].
 The intention of this document is to only restrict the syntax of the SNID, and have Grid Forum Documents specify the syntax of the SUBNAMESPACE-SPECIFIC-STRING.
-If RFC 2141 is to be updated, this document may be revised as well.
+It is RECOMMENDED that these Grid Forum Documents explicitly list the allowed characters.